Strona główna - ngo.pl

 Donors and volunteers – all people who want to support it – also have the opportunity to ask the organization about its activities.

-Social organizations do not operate for profit - but this does not mean that the people working in them cannot be remunerated.
+Non-profit organizations do not operate for profit – but this does not mean that the people working in them cannot be remunerated.
 Organizations can employ employees just like public institutions or private companies.
-Therefore, not all people working for the organization are volunteers - organizations employ people employed on a full-time basis, contract of mandate or contract for specific work.
+Therefore, not everyone working for an organization is a volunteer.